sivasb1019/Diggiplus_Assignment/GPT_API/README.md

-**GPT_API/main.py**
-**This code is to generating a project proposal using the GPT-3 language model provided by OpenAI.
+**Generating a project proposal using the GPT-3 language model provided by OpenAI.
 Let's me explain the code step by step:**

 **1. Importing Libraries:**